jiin124/Sejong-healer/docs/source/content/about.md

-# About the Project : Semi-Sanggung
+# About the Project : Sejong Healer
-A menu recommendation chatbot for Sejong University student
-Documentation is available on Read the Docs: https://semi-sanggung.readthedocs.io/en/latest/
+A chatbot for psychological counseling of Sejong University students Documentation is available on Read the Docs: https://sejong-healer.readthedocs.io/en/latest/

 ## Naming and branding of the proposed project
-세미상궁(Semi Sanggung)
+Sejong Healer

 ## Mission Statement
-A menu recommendation chatbot for Sejong University students.
-Chatbot recommends a menu of school restaurants or restaurants around Sejong University through several questions to Sejong University students.
+According to 2020 statistics, more than half of college students thought their lives were not happy at present.
+Therefore, it is intended to help relieve stress through conversation by creating a chatbot for psychological counseling of Sejong University students.

 ## Features List
-- Identify the user's food preferences, financial circumstances, location, mood, food type, etc. through question
-- Recommend menu considering user information you have identified
-- Tell me about restaurants that offer recommended menus
+- Talk about what you want to consult through this chat.
+- Then, the AI chatbot sends a reply appropriate to the consultation.

 ## Target Development Language
 - Lang : Python 3.6